hipercog/ctap/README.md

 Clone the GitHub repository to your machine using

     git clone https://github.com/bwrc/ctap.git <destination dir>

+NOTE: we have used git LFS to track/manage large data files (in \*.mat and  \*.set format).
+This implies that you need to set up LFS by

+    git lfs install

+Unless you want to ignore the data files (which will prevent some example scripts from running); then it is sufficient to clone without LFS installed (for more LFS options [see here](https://sabicalija.github.io/git-lfs-intro/)).

 #### 2. set up Matlab path
 Add directory trees `<dst_dir>/ctap/` and `<dst_dir>/dependencies/` to your Matlab path, __including subdirectories__.